 We use a variety of retainers at Banasiak & Nettune Orthodontic Associates, and your device may require special care.
 Your retainer will be made from a mold taken the same day your braces are removed.
 Our orthodontist will determine which type of appliance offers you the best results for your needs and goals, and he will provide more detailed instructions for maintenance during your fitting session.

-If you have additional questions about retainers, don’t hesitate to reach out.
+If you have additional questions about retainers, don’t hesitate to contact us.
 We can give you more information or help you to schedule a consultation to address any concerns you may have.